flatiron/blacksmith/pages/global-config/content.md

-Blacksmith configuration is stored in ./config.json.
+The global blacksmith configuration is stored in ./config.json.

 #### Properties used by Blacksmith: